 5) Chivalry Isn’t Dead, It’s Just Different

-In addition, flirting abroad can be quite different than in Western cultures.
-To learn more: 7 Ways To Flirt With Foreign Women | In-Person & Online
+Also see: 7 Ways To Flirt With Foreign Women | In-Person & Online

 4) Traditional Gender Roles Are Still Alive